 Essential Outdoor Design Features:

-1. Weather Protection: Sleek retractable awnings or architectural umbrellas that match your brand colors.
+• Weather Protection: Sleek retractable awnings or architectural umbrellas.

-2. Boundary Definition: Using planter boxes or stylish glass barriers to separate diners from the sidewalk without blocking the view.
+• Boundary Definition: Using planter boxes or stylish glass barriers.

-3. Climate Control: Integrating outdoor heaters for winter and misting systems for the Australian summer.
+• Climate Control: Integrating outdoor heaters for winter and misting systems for summer.

 Material Selection for Durability and Style